ergest/sql_patterns/Book/chap3.md

 Views are database objects that can be queried with SQL just like a table.
 The difference between the two is that views typically don't contain any data.
 They store a query that gets executed every time the view is queried (just like a CTE).

-There are however certain types of views that do contain data (known as materialized views) which are used for keeping the data fresh but we won't cover them here.
+I say "typically" because there are certain types of views that do contain data (known as *materialized views* but we won't cover them here.

 Creating a view is easy:
 ```sql